iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 `Hook`'s superclass is `CustomYamlTagBase`.

+`CustomYamlTagBase`'s docstring starts:

-`CustomYamlTagBase`'s docstring starts "A base class for custom Yaml Elements (i.e. hooks and resolvers).".
+> A base class for custom Yaml Elements (i.e. hooks and resolvers).

 `CustomYamlTagBase`'s `__init__` method takes two keyword arguments `argument` and `stack`.
 It assigns `argument` to `self._argument` and assigns `stack` to `self.stack`.
 The class defines an `argument` property that either just returns `self._argument` or calls `self._resolve_argument`.